obiwankenoobi/JS-for-humans/lib/this.md

 // how many times was `foo` called? console.log( foo.count ); // 0 -- WTF?
 ```
-in the example above you can see us trying to count the number of times the function has being called. the problem is - when we call `this.count++` we DONT actually reffer to `foo` when we use `this` but instead we creating new global variable out of `foo`.
+In the example above you can see we are trying to count the number of times the function has being called.
+The problem is when we call `this.count++`, we DON'T actually refer to our function `foo` when we use `this`, but instead we are creating a new global variable `foo`.

-To solve this problem we can use `call` when invoking the function to properlly bind the `this`  ref to the correct object or function
+To solve this problem we can use `call` when invoking the function to properly bind the `this`  ref to the correct object or function
 ```js
 for (i=0; i<10; i++) {
 	if (i > 5) {